-- 26. A second SPE characteristic that we view as relevant to the analysis of insolvency remoteness is whether there are restrictions pertaining to an SPE's ability to incur indebtedness in addition to the rated debt.
-We believe that additional debt limitations, if present, may help to reduce the likelihood that the SPE will be forced into insolvency proceedings by its creditors. - 27.
+- 27. A second SPE characteristic that we view as relevant to the analysis of insolvency remoteness is whether there are restrictions pertaining to an SPE's ability to incur indebtedness in addition to the rated debt.
+We believe that additional debt limitations, if present, may help to reduce the likelihood that the SPE will be forced into insolvency proceedings by its creditors. - 28.
 When reviewing whether an SPE is restricted from incurring additional indebtedness, we may view certain types of additional debt as not necessarily affecting an SPE's insolvency remoteness.
-Examples include debt that: - Is subordinated to the existing rated debt; - Bears the same rating from S&P Global Ratings as the rating assigned to the existing rated debt (at the time of issuance and at all times thereafter); and - Is issued as a series that we view as being adequately segregated from the existing rated debt, such that additional debtholders would not be expected to be successful in pursuing remedies against collateral securing the existing rated debt.
-In making this assessment, we apply the multiple-use criteria set out in paragraphs 44-47 below.
+Examples include debt that: - Is subordinated to the existing rated debt.

-- ^{28.} We also consider whether: - There are agreements between the SPE and its creditors that include non-petition language pursuant to which the creditors agree not to initiate insolvency proceedings against the SPE and not to join any such proceedings; - There are agreements between the SPE and its creditors that include limitation-of-recourse language pursuant to which the creditors agree that their recourse is limited to the assets backing the rated debt in accordance with the relevant order of priority set out in the documentation; and - Fees, expenses, indemnities, and other performance obligations of the SPE incurred directly in connection with the underlying assets and the issue of the rated debt are adequately covered or subordinated to payments on the rated debt.
+- Bears the same rating from S&P Global Ratings as the rating assigned to the existing rated debt (at the time of issuance and at all times thereafter). - Is issued as a series that S&P Global Ratings views as being adequately segregated from the existing rated debt, such that additional debtholders would not be expected to be successful in pursuing remedies against collateral securing the existing rated debt.
+In making this assessment S&P Global Ratings applies the Multiple-Use Criteria set out in part II.C. below. - 29.
+S&P Global Ratings also considers whether: - There are agreements between the SPE and its creditors that include non-petition language pursuant to which the creditors agree not to initiate insolvency proceedings against the SPE and not to join any such proceedings. - There are agreements between the SPE and its creditors that include limitation-of-recourse language pursuant to which the creditors agree that their recourse is limited to the assets backing the rated debt in accordance with the relevant order of priority set out in the documentation. - Fees, expenses, indemnities, and other performance obligations of the SPE incurred directly in connection with the underlying assets and the issue of the rated debt are adequately covered or subordinated to payments on the rated debt.